-Self-referential capacity, including attribution and alterity, may be mediated by the default mode network.
-This network includes the medial posterior parietal regions, the inferior parietal lobules and the medial prefrontal cortex.
-These brain regions appear to be able to integrate information gleaned from association capacities into attributions of self and other.
-Attribution capacity may be mediated through medial posterior parietal regions, especially the precuneus and posterior cingulate cortex.
+On the other hand, attribution capacity may be mediated through medial parietal regions, especially the precuneus and posterior cingulate cortex.
 These regions are highly active in the resting state and interconnected with other brain regions, including the thalamus, posterior hippocampus, and medial prefrontal cortex.
-Based on functional imaging and lesion studies, the precuneus and posterior cingulate cortex have been implicated in mediating awareness and ownership of one's body (Ruby & Decety, 2001; Vogt & Laureys, 2005), reflecting on one's personal characteristics (Delahoy et al., 2022; Kjaer, Nowak, & Lou, 2002; Lou, Nowak, & Kjaer, 2005) and those of others (Modinos, Ormel, & Aleman, 2009).
+Based on functional imaging and lesion studies, the precuneus and posterior cingulate cortex have been implicated in mediating awareness and ownership of one's body (Ruby & Decety, 2001; Vogt & Laureys, 2005), reflecting on one's personal characteristics (Kjaer, Nowak, & Lou, 2002; Lou, Nowak, & Kjaer, 2005) and those of others (Modinos, Ormel, & Aleman, 2009).
 Attributing agency to self versus others may be mediated via the cingulate cortex and mapped along anterior to posterior regions (Tomlin et al., 2006).
 Together, the studies suggest that these regions are responsible for maintaining attributions of self and others, states of being, embodiment, consciousness, and a subjective sense of self.

-Whereas the medial parietal regions appear central to the capacity for attributions of self and other, the inferior parietal lobules and medial prefrontal cortex, including the anterior cingulate gyrus and Brodman areas 9, 10, and 11 appear to be responsible for the capacity of alterity.
-The inferior parietal lobules and medial prefrontal cortex are able to mediate the integration of new information from episodic memory and emotional cues, change attributions based on new information by inhibiting posterior medial parietal activity, and while accommodating a reflective and objective perspective on oneself (Delahoy et al., 2022; Koenigs & Tranel, 2007; Noël, Van Der Linden, & Bechara, 2006, Tse et al., 2011).
-The capacity to integrate new information and change attributions suggests that these regions mediate alterity functions.
-This hypothesis is supported by studies locating reflective functions, such as mentalization (Gallagher et al., 2000), empathy (Shamay-Tsoory, Tomer, Berger, Goldsher, & Aharon-Peretz-Tsoory, 2005), moral judgment (Greene & Haidt, 2002), toleration of uncertainty (Krain et al., 2006), and self-awareness (Gusnard, Akbudak, Shulman, & Raichle, 2001) to the medial prefrontal cortex.
+Whereas the medial parietal regions appear to maintain attributions in the brain's resting state, the medial prefrontal cortex, including the anterior cingulate gyrus and Brodman areas 9, 10, and 11, enables individuals to change attributions based on new information and is activated in response to emotional cues (Koenigs & Tranel, 2007; Noël, Van Der Linden, & Bechara, 2006, Tse et al., 2011).
+The capacity to integrate new affective information and change attributions suggests that the medial prefrontal cortical regions mediate alterity functions.
+This hypothesis is supported by studies locating reflective functions, such as mentalization (Gallagher et al., 2000), empathy (Shamay-Tsoory, Tomer, Berger, Goldsher, & Aharon-Peretz-Tsoory, 2005), moral judgment (Greene & Haidt, 2002), toleration of uncertainty (Krain et al., 2006), and self-awareness (Gusnard, Akbudak, Shulman, & Raichle, 2001) to this region.
 Furthermore, imaging studies suggest that idealized love can deactivate the medial prefrontal cortex, i.e. "love is blind" (Bartels & Zeki, 2004).